Olingerada/pirate/readme.md

  * Refactor code; not a fan of the spaghetti code functions
  * Comment script better; for personal reasons.
 I hate being confused 6 months later
- * Maybe add a setup script.
-Maybe
+ * Pushbullet read/download new torrents